cleanlab/cleanvision/README.md

 imagelab.find_issues(issue_types)

-# Produce a report of only specified issue_types
+# Produce a report with only the specified issue_types
 imagelab.report(issue_types.keys())
 ```